llaske/sugarizer/README.md

 That's all.
 Test the result in your browser.

 Note that this translation is for Sugarizer only.
 Each activity could provide its own localization feature.

+# How to contribute

+As all Open Source software, contributions to this software are welcome.

+The **master** branch of the repository is for released/stable version, the **dev** branch is for development.
+So to contribute:

+* Fork the **dev** branch of the repository,
+* Update it with your contribution,
+* Send a pull request to the repository.

+Thanks in advance for your contribution.

 # License